Best Channel 4 dramas in November 2024

 Drama | Comedy

-Summary:In screenwriter Tony McNamara’s warped historical satire, Elle Fanning portrays a fictionalised incarnation of Russian empress Catherine the Great, with Nicholas Hoult cast beside her as Emperor Peter III and his body double Yemelyan Pugachev, whom she strives to murder.
+Summary:In screenwriter Tony McNamara's warped (and highly fictionalised) historical satire, Elle Fanning portrays a fictionalised incarnation of Russian empress Catherine the Great in her youth.
+Nicholas Hoult stands beside her as her husband, the Emperor Peter III of Russia.
+The story focuses on Catherine's plot to kill her depraved and dangerous husband...

-Why you should watch: Gillian Anderson, Jason Isaacs, Sacha Dhawan, Phoebe Fox and Douglas Hodge are further aces up The Great’s sleeve; Matt Shakman of Fargo, WandaVision and Game of Thrones directed the pilot, and iNews claimed it “should have never been cancelled” after three riotous seasons.
+Why you should watch: This period comedy-drama is great, bawdy fun.
+As well as the two leads, it stars an impressive cast - including Gillian Anderson, Jason Isaacs, Sacha Dhawan, and Douglas Hodge.
+Matt Shakman of Fargo, WandaVision and Game of Thrones directed the pilot, and iNews claimed it "should have never been cancelled" after three riotous seasons.

 Available now